ddrous/morebikes/README.md

 # Motorbikes 2021

 This repository is for this [Kaggle competition](https://www.kaggle.com/c/morebikes2021/overview) for __'Roussel'__ and __'Subin'__.
-The goal is predict the number of bicycles at rental stations 3 hours in advance.
+The goal is to predict the number of bicycles at rental stations 3 hours in advance.
 We have written three notebooks that deal with seperate aspects of the asignment.

 ### [MotorBikes - Analysis & Per-Station Training](https://www.kaggle.com/desmondrn/motorbikes-analysis-per-station-training)
 The goal of this notebook is to analyse the dataset and identify the best features and the best per-station machine learning algorithms to use in the next phases of the competition.
 Moreover, it justifies the splitting of the training data to account for data drifting.